Act-Voyager/Act2/DESIGN.md

 All the modules in the `Act::Entity::` namespace are classes describing the entities.
 They implement the business logic of conference management, and should only operate at the entity level, oblivious of the data layer.

+Each *entity* object must have a corresponding *interface* definition and implement it.